 Mouth-blown and formed by hand in England, without the use of moulds.
 Due to the extensive work required to make each piece, these decanters are only produced in limited runs of 10, no more than two times per year.
-Each piece is hand engraved with its unique production number and accompanied by a certificate of origin.
+Each piece is hand engraved with its unique production number and accompanied by a Certificate of Origin (please email us to tell us how you would like the owner's name to appear on the certificate).
 Decanters are protected with wood-shavings and are delivered in a wooden wine-box.

 Why 13° 60° 104°?
 The three possible angles at which the decanter can sit.

 At 13 degrees, the decanter begins the evening sober.
 As drinking progresses, at 60 degrees the decanter is a little tipsy.
 By the end of the evening, it sits at a drunken 104 degrees.

 OHIM Design Registration number: 002148510-0001 USA Design Patent number: US D727,670 S China Design Patent number: ZL 2013 3 0120618.8 Hong Kong Design Registration Number: 1200863.3 Wine consultant - Arno Maasdorp of the Saltoun Supper Club White wine decanters - photographed by John R Ward.

 CLEANING Clean soon after use with warm water.
 Towel dry and let any remaining water inside drain, by placing upside down, safely in a corner or in the top of a flower vase.
 For more stubborn deposits, we recommend the use of decanter cleaning balls.
 More detail about cleaning glass here, care of Daniel Primack.